orocos/orocos_kinematics_dynamics/orocos_kdl/src/chainhdsolver_vereshchagin_doc.md

 ### **Solver's Output**

 This recursive dynamics solver is computing several quantities that represent solutions to both, inverse and forward dynamics problems, or in other words solutions to the constrained hybrid dynamics problem.
-More specifically, the output interface of the original Popov-Vereshchagin algorithm consists of of [3], [5]:
+More specifically, the output interface of the original Popov-Vereshchagin algorithm consists of [3], [5]:

 * Magnitudes of constraint forces that act on the end-effector, denoted by the Lagrange multiplier **nu** in the solver's implementation and original solver's publication[2].

 * Joint constraint torques required for achieving the desired (acceleration-constraints-defined) behavior of the robot: **constraint_torque**.
 These torques represent control commands that should be sent to the robot's joint drivers.

 * Argument that defines the solution to the originally formulated optimization problem in **Gauss' principle**.
-In other words, a set of joint accelerations **q_dotdot** resulting from the aforementioned constraint torques and all natural and external forces acting on the system, i.e. **total_torque**.
+In other words, the joint accelerations **q_dotdot** resulting from the total torque acting on each joint (**total_torque**), i.e from the aforementioned constraint torques and all natural and external forces acting on the system.

 * The resulting and complete spatial accelerations of each segment in the kinematic chain: **X_dotdot**

-Furthermore, a complete spatial vector of imposed constraint forces can be computed [3], from the following relation: **alpha * nu**.
+Furthermore, if necessary, a complete spatial vector of imposed constraint forces can be computed [3], from the following relation: **alpha * nu**.

 The reader should note that this **constraint_torque** is the **necessary** control command that a user is supposed to send to robot's joints, to achieve the motion that is computed (resolved) by the Popov-Vereshchagin solver.
 More specifically, here **constraint_torque** represent solution to the **Inverse Dynamics (ID)** problem.
 Nevertheless, the reason why a user is not supposed to use the **total_torque** values as the control commands for robot's joints, is the fact that the torque contributions that represent the difference between **total_torque** and **constraint_torque** already exist (act) on robot joints.
 More specifically, these **additional (residual)** contributions are produced on the joints by the already existing natural forces that act on the system.